IMPACTASSETS 50™

 Deborah La Franchi – Founder & CEO More Info

 Deborah La Franchi is the founder and CEO of SDS Capital Group — a national leader in impact investing with over $1 billion in assets under management.
 Each impact fund on SDS’s platform serves a different geography and employs a unique investment strategy, but they all generate positive impacts for low-income communities and people.
 Each fund either targets a risk-adjusted rate-of-return or provides capital at a below-market cost.
 The foundation supporting each fund is an expert team and proven strategies and systems that maximize SDS’s ability to protect and enhance the performance of investors’ capital.
-Ms. La Franchi leads the structuring of each fund’s investment strategy, spearheads fundraising, oversees the senior managers of each fund and division, and participates on each fund’s investment committee.

 Laura Baron – CFO More Info